 I’ve been using granular fertilizer for my container garden.
 I heard that liquid fertilizer can be fast-action and was curious if I could dissolve granular fertilizer in water and use that instead.

-You can dissolve granular fertilizer in water though it will take about 24 hours or more to completely dissolve.
-You can use the solution as a liquid fertilizer for quickly providing essential nutrients to your container plants.
+You can dissolve granular fertilizer in water by keeping it in the water for 24 hours to dissolve.
+Stir the solution regularly.
+You can strain the solution after 24 hours to remove the unwanted solids.
+You can use the solution as liquid fertilizer for a quick boost of nutrients to the plants.

 By making your own liquid fertilizer from granular fertilizer, you are getting the best of both worlds.
 You can have the cost-saving and long shelf-life of dry fertilizer, and create your own liquid fertilizer whenever you need it.